Indiana State Road 32: Route description

 Between the Illinois state line and Crawfordsville, the highway runs somewhat parallel to Interstate 74.
 East of Crawfordsville, the highway is a popular alternate route for traffic from parts north and northeast of Indianapolis heading for westbound I-74.

 Between I-65 and Fishersburg, Indiana, SR 32 travels through Boone, Hamilton, and Madison counties.
 Continuing east from Fishersburg, SR 32 serves the towns of Lapel, Anderson, Muncie, Winchester, and Union City.

 The vast majority of SR 32 is rural and undivided.
 Portions of SR 32 between Muncie and Selma are divided.

+In 2023, the Indiana Department of Transportation (INDOT) relinquished control of State Road 32 within Muncie's city limits.
+The city assumed maintenance responsibilities for the route—which covers portions of Jackson Street, Main Street, and Kilgore Avenue—in exchange for state funding to manage the thoroughfare.